kakairesteven/kakairesteven/README.md

 storage, manipulation, visualization and modelling.

 ### Fun fact
-I am a bookworm.
+Besides code, I am a bookworm.
 I am about to publish a book.